freemint/qed/en/readme.txt

-Readme V.5.0.2 English

   From version 3.09 qed (including sources) will be in the public domain!

 Thus, both the program and the sources of version 3.09 may be copied by everybody and may be freely distributed by bulletin board systems